tanish-jain-225/silvercare-ai/Readme.md

 <p align="center">
   <b>Empowering Seniors with a Voice-First, Accessible AI Assistant.</b><br>
-  <i>Chat, Reminders, Onboarding, and Accessibility—All in One Place.</i>
+  <i>Chat, Reminders, Emergency Alerts and Accessibility—All in One Place.</i>
 </p>

 ---

 ## 🌟 Overview

-SilverCare AI is a full-stack, voice-first AI assistant designed specifically for senior citizens.
-It bridges the digital divide by making technology accessible, intuitive, and empowering for older adults.
-With step-by-step onboarding, voice-enabled chat, smart reminders, and a beautiful, accessible UI, SilverCare AI is more than a tool—it's a companion for independent living.
+SilverCare-AI is a full-stack, voice-first AI assistant designed for senior citizens.
+It bridges the digital divide by making technology accessible, intuitive and empowering for older adults.
+With step-by-step onboarding, voice-enabled chat, smart reminders, emergency alerts and a beautiful, accessible UI, SilverCare-AI is more than a tool—it's a companion for independent living.

 ---